sherlkk/Backup/README.md

 - 👋 Hi, I’m Rongrong
-- 👀 I’m interested in travelling
+- 👀 I’m interested in beautiful things.
 - 🌱 I’m currently learning Spatial Data Analysis in UCL
 - 💞️ I’m looking to collaborate on a rock band
 - 📫 How to reach me   ^^^^  sherlker@outlook.jp